THE ONSITE WASTEWATER CERTIFICATION PROGRAM

 Registered Onsite Wastewater Practioner Maintenance Providers are responsible for maintenance of onsite wastewater systems in accordance with the maintenance plan provided by a ROWP Planner or a Professional.

-ROWP Planners are responsible for assessment of the site and soil conditions, system design, construction review and certification of system construction.
+ROWP Planners are responsible for the assessment of the site and soil conditions, system design, construction review and certification of system construction.

-ROWP Private Inspectors are responsible for assessment of existing systems, typically to support real estate transactions or building permit applications.
+ROWP Private Inspectors are responsible for the assessment of existing systems, typically to support real estate transactions or building permit applications.

 The Onsite Wastewater Certification Board establishes ROWP certification requirements and determines certification approval.
 For more information, refer to the Onsite Wastewater Certification policy .To apply for ROWP certification, refer to the BECOME A ROWP tab.